daneyul/chuseok/src/pages/Folk/index.md

 <p class="blog-cap">Commons - Wikipedia</p>
 <h2 class="blog-header--2">Juldarigi 줄다리기</h2>
 <p>
-A tug-of-war game using an enormous hand-woven straw rope.
-Entire villages and counties would play traditionally.
-Dangjin and Yeongsan are some places that now famously hold the large-scale juldarigi events.
-Korea’s Juldarigi and three other countries rope-tugging rituals have been listed in UNESCO.
-Juldarigi used to be a ritual to bring about good fortune and a good harvest.
-Teams are divided by gender or region.
+Juldarigi is a traditional tug-of-war game involving an enormous hand-woven straw rope.
+This communal game was traditionally played by entire villages or counties.
+Currently, Dangjin and Yeongsan are famous for holding large-scale Juldarigi events.
+Recognized by UNESCO along with similar rituals from three other countries, Juldarigi was historically performed to usher in good fortune and a bountiful harvest.
+Teams participating in this game are usually divided by gender or region.
 </p>
 </div>